zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 While API ML does not handle TLS on its own with AT-TLS enabled, API ML requires information about the server certificate that is defined in the AT-TLS rule.
 Make sure the server certificates provided by the AT-TLS layer are trusted in the configured Zowe Keyring.
 Ideally AT-TLS should be configured with the same one.

-2. If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, update or set the `zowe.zOSMF.scheme` to `http`.
+2. If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, set the `zowe.zOSMF.scheme` property to `http`.

 :::note**Notes**
 * Currently, AT-TLS is not supported in the API Cloud Gateway Mediation Layer component.